๐Ÿ’€Anatomy and Physiology I

 Blood Types (ABO System)

-• Based on surface antigens: Type A has A antigens, Type B has B antigens, Type AB has both, and Type O has neither—your plasma contains antibodies against antigens you lack
+• Based on surface antigens on RBC membranes: Type A has A antigens, Type B has B antigens, Type AB has both, and Type O has neither.
+Your plasma naturally contains antibodies against whichever antigens you lack.

-• Type O is the universal donor (no antigens to trigger reactions); Type AB is the universal recipient (no antibodies to attack donor cells)
+• Type O is the universal donor for red blood cell transfusions (no A or B antigens to trigger reactions).
+Type AB is the universal recipient (no anti-A or anti-B antibodies to attack donor cells).

-• Transfusion reactions occur when recipient antibodies attack donor RBCs, causing agglutination and hemolysis—this is why cross-matching is critical
+• Transfusion reactions occur when recipient antibodies attack donor RBCs, causing agglutination (clumping) and hemolysis (rupture of RBCs).
+This can lead to kidney failure and death, which is why cross-matching before transfusion is critical.

 Rh Factor

-• Presence or absence of D antigen on RBC surfaces determines Rh-positive or Rh-negative status—about 85% of the population is Rh-positive
+• Presence or absence of the D antigen on RBC surfaces determines Rh-positive or Rh-negative status.
+About 85% of the population is Rh-positive.

-• Critical in pregnancy: an Rh-negative mother carrying an Rh-positive fetus can develop anti-Rh antibodies that attack subsequent Rh-positive pregnancies (hemolytic disease of the newborn)
+• Critical in pregnancy: An Rh-negative mother carrying an Rh-positive fetus can become sensitized if fetal blood enters her circulation (usually during delivery).
+She then develops anti-Rh antibodies that will attack RBCs in subsequent Rh-positive pregnancies, causing hemolytic disease of the newborn (HDN).

-Compare: ABO vs. Rh Systems—both involve surface antigens, but ABO antibodies exist naturally (you're born making them), while Rh antibodies only develop after exposure to Rh-positive blood.
-This explains why Rh incompatibility typically affects second pregnancies, not first.
+Compare: ABO vs. Rh Systems: both involve surface antigens, but ABO antibodies exist naturally (your body produces them without prior exposure to mismatched blood), while Rh antibodies only develop after exposure to Rh-positive blood.
+This is why Rh incompatibility typically affects second pregnancies, not the first.

 Quick Reference Table